Poland rejects 'groundless' EU complaint

 “The Commission’s doubts are groundless,” it said.

-It said it had sent a 12-page dossier of “exhaustive explanations” to Brussels to rebuff its complaints in more detail “in the spirit of loyal cooperation.”
+It said it had sent a 12-page file of more “exhaustive” legal explanations to Brussels to back up its position.

 It also said it was willing to enter into a "dialogue", but only if this was free of "political elements".